 EXECUTIVE BOARD, Directors, Officers, and Delegates

 Executive Board Composition.
 Members in good standing shall elect a Club leadership called the Executive Board.
-The Executive Board shall be comprised of seven voting Directors and Officers: a President, a Director at Large who is ratified by the membership who shall generally be the immediate past president and runs unopposed, a Political Director, a Communications Director, a Membership Director, a Secretary, and a Treasurer.
+The Executive Board shall be comprised of up to nine voting Directors and Officers: a President, a Senior Director at Large who is ratified by the membership who shall generally be the immediate past president and runs unopposed, a Political Director, a Communications Director, a Membership Director, a Secretary, a Treasurer and two Directors at Large.
 This order shall also serve as DCS officer order of succession in case the President is incapacitated or absent.
+If there are no candidates for the two Director at Large positions, these positions can be left open.

 Powers and Responsibility.
 The Executive Board shall collectively bear the power and responsibility to transact administrative business for DCS, supervise the handling of all funds, ensure financial and regulatory compliance including the filing of timely and accurate reports as required by the IRS, FPPC and the Democratic Party; prepare an annual budget; set Club dues; authorize club expenditures; answer and send correspondence; make decisions pertaining to Club sponsorship of events and participation in coalitions and campaigns (other than electoral); disseminate written public outreach materials; oversee strategic direction for the Club and set the overall program for meetings; and appoint delegates for DCS.
 The Executive Board is authorized to act on behalf of DCS and take all lawful action consistent with these Bylaws and Club policy.
 The actions taken by the Executive Board shall become effective immediately and shall be considered the actions of DCS.